Dimterion/stories-platform/docs/ROADMAP.md

 ### Story Diagram

-- [ ] `handleDownloadSvg` exports the currently visible viewport only — the user expects the full diagram (may be confusing).
+- [x] `handleDownloadSvg` exports the currently visible viewport only — the user expects the full diagram (may be confusing).

+  `NOTE`: might need to add other formats (PNG, PDF) for exports and review edge-cases (e.g., diagram is too wide to fit into the exported image properly).

 - [ ] Tooltips (createPortal) don’t handle window resize or scroll.
 If the user scrolls the page, tooltip positioning may break.
 - [ ] Clicking outside closes the modal — but dragging inside the diagram could also trigger overlay clicks if mouse moves fast (edge case).
 - [ ] `rfInstance.wrapper` vs `diagramRef.current`: exporting with `diagramRef` may capture buttons/legend.
 There’s no proper filter yet.